dskillin/ai-gen/.augie/session_001.md

 - Verified ollama is installed at /usr/local/bin/ollama
 - Verified mixtral model is available
 - Created summary.txt with a comprehensive project overview
+- Prepared narration_prompt.txt with guidelines for cinematic narration

 ## What Blocked Me